mannsn/intro-to-programming-2026/assignments/Assignment 04 - JavaScript Algorithms.md

 // ---------- QUESTION 13 ----------
-// Now, create a function called simulateButtonPush and pass the function created in question 5 to that function.
+// Now, create a function called simulateButtonPush and pass the function created in question 12 to that function.

 // EXAMPLE CALL: (the log is within the function, so you do not need to log the call)
 //    simulateButtonPush(buttonPushed);

-// EXAMPLE OUTPUT: (if your 'myPet' object from Question 1 is about any animal other than a dog)
+// EXAMPLE OUTPUT:
 //   The button was pushed!

 // PUT YOUR CODE HERE